luddite478/fortuned/README.md

 **Dart / Flutter API impact**
 • Good news – **no API changes**.
 The public FFI functions remain the same (`miniaudio_load_sound_to_slot`, `play_slot`, `stop_slot`, etc.).
 The sequencer logic in `tracker_state.dart` already calls `playSlot()` every step and only stops a column when a new sample is triggered, which is exactly what the node-graph backend expects.
-• `MiniaudioLibrary.slotCount` now returns 96, giving enough room for 4×16 grid plus extras.
+• `MiniaudioLibrary.slotCount` now returns 1024, giving head-room for much larger grids (e.g. 16×48 = 768 cells) and future features.

 **Benefits achieved**
-• Unlimited simultaneous voices (practically 96) with individual volume control.
+• Unlimited simultaneous voices (practically 1024) with individual volume control.
 • Built-in clipping prevention and high-quality mixing handled by miniaudio.
 • Cleaner, shorter data callback and easier future DSP insertions (filters, delays, etc.) – just insert more nodes!